 Here are four ways that using data can help you streamline the operational and strategic elements of your treasury.

 Let’s say that you send payments to your bank and get a report that 80 percent of the payments are 10 days ahead of their invoicing due dates.
 That data can be useful for your operations: Adjusting the timing of these payments can help optimize your working capital.
 That money could be reallocated in your company to fund more pressing matters, including other payments.

-“The point is if you knew how much excess cash you are likely to have in the coming week, you can plan ahead and deploy those funds more efficiently,” Chakraborty says.
-“That would be a good actionable insight–you can change your payment practices based on that.
-Either you start taking advantage of the early payments you’re making by requesting a discount from your vendor, or you can reduce your working capital.”
+“Data relates stories, and in this case the story is that you may have excess cash in the coming week, and if you knew how much excess cash you are likely to have, you can plan ahead and deploy those funds more efficiently,” says U.S. Bank Global Treasury Management Senior Vice President and Head of Digital Transformation, Vipul Kaushal.
+“That would be a good actionable insight–you can change your cash management activities based on that.
+Either you start taking advantage of the early payments you’re making by requesting a discount from your vendor, or you can reduce your working capital and invest excess cash.”
 Overall, making a change will help you optimize the amount of funding you need for your organization.

 Analytics can help you see the trends and risk in your foreign currency payments and receipts.
 Currency hedging involves the purchase or sale of currency for delivery at a future date.
 This allows you to lock in an exchange rate or buy insurance against adverse changes in exchange rates.
 By reviewing the data, you can make more informed decisions about how much currency risk your organization faces and how best to act and reduce that risk.